affableashish/k8s-hands-on/README.md

 <img width="600" alt="image" src="https://github.com/affableashish/k8s-hands-on/assets/30603497/e1202f9e-e735-42db-974a-173445306e7c">

 A K8s cluster contains at least one main plane and one or more nodes.
 THe default host OS in K8s is Linux, with default support for Linux based workloads.<br>
 You can also run Microsoft workloads by using Windows Server 2019 or later on cluster nodes.
-For eg: if you have some app that's written as .NET 4.5, this can run only on nodes that run a Windows Server OS.
+For eg: if you have some app that's written in `.NET 4.5`, this can run only on nodes that run a Windows Server OS.

 #### Kubernetes Node
 A node in a K8s cluster is where your compute workloads run.
 Each node communicates with the control plane via the **API server** to inform it about state changes on the node.